 Help young kids feel their own power with these simple actions

-As anti-racism protests have swept across the nation and all over the world, many parents have been looking for ways to educate their children about these issues.
+After the rise of the Black Lives Matter movement and subsequent anti-racism protests swept across the nation and all over the world, many parents have been looking for ways to educate their children about these issues.
 Years of work as a counselor for children and parents, both in schools and via the Weldon platform, have shown me that many kids want something more.
 They want actions they can take.

 As it is, children often feel powerless.
 But usually they can see that adults are taking care of the big problems.
 When kids learn about the systemic problem of racism, they discover that many adults feel powerless as well.
 This can exacerbate their own feelings of frustration and confusion.